-- The process to update the plan began in 2015 and has involved numerous public outreach efforts including in-park and online questionnaires as well as two public open houses.

-- Five principle themes were identified to guide the plan:

-- o Environmental Stewardship

-- o Visitor Experience

-- o Sustainable Trail Network

-- o Partnerships and Collaboration

-- o Public Safety

-- The park was separated into three distinct management zones to help protect the natural environment and help inform both management and the public of park objectives.
-The three zones are: conservation, nature recreation and facility.

-- A trail concept plan was developed to address public safety concerns, ecological integrity and recreational objectives while attempting to minimize user conflict, embrace accessibility, provide meaningful experiences, and meet future needs. - Major infrastructure improvements are needed to address public safety concerns and meet increased user demands.
-High-level projected costs over-and-above current operating budgets to cover short, medium and long-term action items identified in the plan are as follows (based on 2018 dollars): - o Short-term (2019 2020): \$320,000 to \$380,000 - o Medium-term (2021 2025): \$330,000 to \$350,000 - o Long-term (2026 2038): approx. \$1,000,000
+- The document reflects the input received from the community, key stakeholders and First Nations and the public through numerous public outreach events including in-park and online questionnaires and two public open houses. - Five principle themes were identified to guide the plan: - o Environmental Stewardship - o Visitor Experience - o Sustainable Trail Network - o Partnerships and Collaboration - Public Safety - The park is separated into three distinct management zones conservation, nature recreation and facility. - A trail concept plan was developed to address public safety concerns, ecological integrity and recreational objectives while attempting to minimize user conflict, embrace accessibility, provide meaningful experiences, and meet future needs. - An implementation strategy was developed to help guide the management of the park in the future.
+Major infrastructure improvements were identified as necessary to address public safety concerns and meet increased user demands.
+High-level projected costs over-and-above current operating budgets to cover short, medium and long-term action items identified in the plan are as follows (based on 2018 dollars): - Short-term (2019 2020): \$320,000 to \$380,000 - o Medium-term (2021 2025): \$330,000 to \$350,000 - o Long-term (2026 2038): approx. \$1,000,000

 Prepared by: Concurrence: Concurrence:

 M. Harrison D. DeMarzo T. Ian Smith

-Mark Harrison, MLA, RLA Parks and Active Transportation Planner Doug DeMarzo, MCIP, RPP Manager of Parks T. Ian Smith, MCE General Manager of Community Services
+Mark Harrison, MLA, RLA Parks and Active Transportation Planner Doug DeMarzo, MCIP, RPP Manager of Parks Ian Smith, MCE General Manager of Community Services